 5. My office hours are noon-1:30 pm on Mondays and 10-11:30 am on Wednesdays in 3016 Chem Annex.

-7. The required texts for the course are the 3rd ed Chemistry: An Atoms First Approach by Zumdahls and Decoste along with the Student Solutions Manual that accompanies the 3rd ed text.
-The Illini Union Bookstore incorrectly indicates that you are required to purchase the shrink wrapped hard copy of the text for $206.70.
-This is not correct.
-Actually I do not recommend you purchase the shrink wrapped version of the text because it does not include the Student Solutions Manual.
-Instead, I recommend you purchase the electronic version of the text which gives you the text and the Solutions Manual but also gives you the option to rent a hard copy of the text for shipping and handling.
+6. The required texts for the course are the 3rd ed Chemistry: An Atoms First Approach by Zumdahls and Decoste along with the Student Solutions Manual that accompanies the 3rd ed text.
+Also required is the Handouts for Chemistry 102B and 102C book.
+The Handouts book is produced locally and is only available at the Illini Union Bookstore.
+For the Atoms first text and Solutions Guide, I recommend you purchase the electronic version of the text which gives you the text and the Solutions Manual but also gives you the option to rent a hard copy of the text for shipping and handling.
 Where you purchase the materials is up to you.
+The cheapest method I have found to purchase the required etexts is to set up an account at Cengage.com.
 The publishing company of the text (Cengage) has two different electronic versions you can purchase.
 Either is fine.
 They are:

 b.
-Cengage Unlimited for $119.99.
+Cengage Unlimited for $124.99.
 This package includes all of the items mentioned in the previous plan plus you can get the various Cengage platforms for online homework.
 Our Chem 102C/102D course will not use any Cengage homework platforms; all of our online homework is accessed through Lon Capa.
 However, if you are required to purchase a Cengage homework platform for another course (perhaps Calculus on campus), then this option is your best choice.
 All of your etextbooks are included in this package for all U of I courses requiring Cengage textbooks plus you have access to the Cengage homework platforms.
 Search for ISBNs listed above in item A when searching for your ebooks on your Cengage account.